kimbilaontoast/kimbilaontoast.github.io/_posts/2025-06-13-vim-git-won-war.md

 These tools allow me to quickly create and edit text, save it incrementally with granular control over the changes using Git, and then push that writing online, all in one seamless flow.

 Anyone can do this.
 You don't have to be some tech-wiz to figure it out.
 If it interests you, or if you know someone that would benefit from it, read on, or share this post.
 I'm not going to tell you *how* to do it, as there are a huge amount of resources online about that.
 I'm going to speak about *why* you would consider doing this if you're a writer or creator, and then share links to tools that I've found useful so you can go figure out how to do it yourself.
-That's the best way, as it's all about creating the right tools for each of us, to empower ourselves so that we can share our unique voice with others.
-Only we can do that ourselves, not others.

 ---